landNull/BodhiDocsSandbox/BodhiDocumentationStyleGuide.md

 The links provide easy access to deeper levels of related documentation and tools.
 The documentation and tools can provide one or more in depth [explanations](https://diataxis.fr/explanation/#explanation), [tutorials](https://diataxis.fr/tutorials/#tutorials), [how-to guides](https://diataxis.fr/how-to-guides/#how-to), and [references](https://diataxis.fr/reference/#reference).
 #### Outlined Based On User Experience(UX)
-The user documentation is informed by, and outlined based on what a new Bodhi Linux user will experience from the first time they boot into Moksha.
+The user documentation is informed by, and outlined based on what a new Bodhi Linux user will experience from the first time they boot Bodhi Linux into Moksha.

 This simplifies the documentation outline process and organically provides the docs team with a clear direction.
 It also makes the documentation process much less stressful and easier to contribute to.